troe27/UU-RSTATS01/docs/index.md

 Fit a model for CPI with store, year, temperature, fuel price, and unemployment rate as explanatory variables.
 Note that store and year should be considered categorical data in this case.

 This will return a long table.
-When we consider categorical information as a dependent variable, We use a dummy variable for the calculations.
+When we consider categorical information as a independent variable, We use a dummy variable for the calculations.

 - _What are the reference points for stores and years?_
 ```R